mueprecious-stack/Cafe_sales/README.md

 6. Fill missing rows in the Item column by mapping price Per Unit
 7. Fill missing values in categorical columns 'Payment Method' and 'Location' by random sampling
 8. Interpolate missing date values
-9. Creating new date features and formating data types
+9. Feature Engineering on date
 10. Drop rows with missing values, and duplicated values